 Welcome!
-The Minnesota English Journal Online is best navigated by clicking on the titles at the right, or by choosing specific categories.
+The Minnesota English Journal Online is best navigated by clicking on the titles at the right, under RECENT POSTS (below the CATEGORIES), or by choosing specific categories and then looking for specific titles.
 By clicking on a specific category, readers will see all the articles grouped within that category.
-This page will remain static; readers should click through the titles, categories, or contributors by name in the list on the right hand side of this page.
-A list of Contributor Bios can be found on at the link on the top of this page.
+By clicking on a writer’s name, you will be directed to their article(s).
+A list of Contributor Bios (linked to their work) can be found on at the link on the top of this page.

 Michael and Scott would like to thank all of the contributors for sharing their ideas and expertise in our profession.
 We have greatly enjoyed putting together this year’s MEJ Online.
 Enjoy the issue.

 The Purpose of the MEJ Online

 The MEJ Online represents a significant “make-over” of MCTE’s academic periodical, and we invite your direct participation as readers and as contributors.
 The new MEJ Online offers expansive and interactive features, both for readers and writers, improving communication, inclusiveness, and community connectedness.